quiaro/studio-js-services/README.md

 ## Usage

-In order to use Studio JS Services, the library can be loaded as an AMD module or else a variable named `StudioServices` will be attached to the Crafter namespace under the global namespace (i.e. window, in the case of browsers).
+In order to use Studio JS Services, the library can be loaded as an AMD module or else a property named `StudioServices` will be attached to the object `Crafter` under the global namespace (i.e. window, in the case of browsers).

-### Global Variable
+### Global Property

-If you do not wish to load Studio JS Services as an AMD module, a variable named `StudioServices` is created under the Crafter namespace.
+If you do not wish to load Studio JS Services as an AMD module, a property named `StudioServices` is created and attached to the object `Crafter` in the global namespace.

 Here is the body of a fictitious index.html page that includes the Studio JS Services library and creates an instance of it: